 Elected as an executive board member of the CFMMEU in 2008, Cr West is currently the President of the Goonyella Riverside CFMMEU.
 He represents CFMMEU members in and around Moranbah as an elected member of the Queensland Board of Management of the CFMMEU Mining and Energy Division.

 With his wife Fiona and son, Cr West has lived in Moranbah since 2001.
 He is an active community member and leader, assisting in multiple fundraising events such as the May Day Festival and mental health projects.

-Councillor Vea Vea grew up in Collinsville and moved to Moranbah with her young family over 11 years ago.
+Councillor Vea Vea grew up in Collinsville with a long family history in mining.